 Trade permit fees in Sevier County

 Sevier County has limited information available on its website about trade permits and associated fees.
-According to the county’s residential building permit fee schedule, residential trade permits appear to cost $150 per trade, not to exceed $300.
+According to the county’s residential building permit fee schedule, residential trade permits appear to cost $150 per trade, but are not to exceed $300.

 Plumbing permits